<?xml version="1.0" encoding="UTF-8"?>

 <image:title>Areas of Focus - Nervous System Support through Music</image:title>

 <image:caption>The Safe and Sound Protocol (SSP) is an auditory intervention designed to reduce stress and emotional reactivity, while enhancing social engagement and resilience.
 Emotional and physiological states are important to how we engage with the world.
 Backed by over 40 years of research, the SSP can help inattentiveness, anxiety, trauma-related symptoms, and auditory sensitivities.
 For some clients, the SSP provides an additional therapy option that can enhance therapeutic progress.
-When a person has better state control, not only can they be more socially engaged, they are more responsive in therapy and outcomes are often achieved more quickly.
-Rest and Restore Protocol (RRP), like the SSP is used as an adjunct therapy and is designed to supplement treatment strategies when treating clients with chronic stress, influential trauma history, functional disorders, insomnia, and mental health-related challenges.
-RRP has been reported to help clients have greater access to therapy, enhance autonomic regulation, improved gut function, feel more relaxed, calm, sleep better, feel less anxious and depressed, and have greater access to their feelings.</image:caption>
+When a person has better state control, not only can they be more socially engaged, they are more responsive in therapy and outcomes are often achieved more quickly.</image:caption>

 </image:image>